What is Sound Meditation?

 The crystal singing bowls that I play in my live performances are made of pure quartz crystal.
 These bowls are white classic frosted crystal singing bowls 432 HZ.
 The bowls have a resonant ring that is rich in musical overtones and an angelic celestial sound.
 Energetically, these bowls help us entrain to higher, more refined, vibratory higher source frequencies.

 🕯 All religious and spiritual beliefs are welcomed in my life and to my sound meditation events.
 I respect all religions and forms of spirituality.
-And even those who are not sure or who are non believers are welcome.
 I consider myself spiritual and of this world we live in.
 Let’s all help one another find peace and heal together. 🕯🌸